-- Includes an additional 1,290,000 shares of common stock that the underwriters have the option to purchase. - Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(a) under the Securities Act, as amended - The Registrant previously paid \$17,194 of this amount in connection with a prior filing of this Registration Statement.
+Includes the additional shares that the underwriters have the option to purchase.
+(1)

+Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(a) under the Securities Act, as amended.

 The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.